 That's it you've done it and you can test it runs by typing syncthing into terminal, you

-should see a few lines of text and info about the address of the web gui. (default 127.0.0.0).
+and info about the address of the web gui. (default 127.0.0.0).

 If you're installing on a server then you'll need to change the address of the web gui by